NiceGuyIT/NiceGuyIT/README.md

 ### Hi there 👋

+I'm a technology enthusiast helping small businesses with their IT needs.

 <!--
 **NiceGuyIT/NiceGuyIT** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.